3V Movement: History

 The 3V Movement was founded in January 2019, with the aim of politically representing all the anti-vaccination movements in the country; its president is Alessandra Bocchi, while its secretary is Luca Teodori.
-By 2020, the M3V took part in several regional elections, collecting only very poor successes: its best result was reached in the Venetian regional election with 0.7% of votes.
+By 2020, the M3V had taken part in several regional elections, gaining very poor results: its best result was reached in the Venetian regional election with 0.7% of votes.

 The 3V Movement slightly gained attention amid the COVID-19 vaccination campaign in Italy.
 In the Italian local elections of 3–4 October 2021, the M3V elected its mayoral candidates in the municipal councils of Rimini (Matteo Angelini, who got 4.1% of the votes) and Trieste (Ugo Rossi, who got 4.5% of the votes).
-On 21 September Ugo Rossi was arrested for insulting a public official and aggravated injuries for the attack on two Carabinieri during a dispute that broke out over a mask not worn by another candidate of the movement in a post office.
+On 21 September Ugo Rossi was arrested for insulting a public official and causing aggravated injuries during an attack on two Carabinieri in a dispute that broke out over another candidate of the movement not wearing a mask in a post office.